 The Household Refridgerator Test: Can you power a household fridge/freezer with the Jackery 300?

 Can it power a household fridge?
 Sadly, it did not pass the household fridge test!
-I tested the Jackery 300 in a real-life test of powering my fridge/freezer combo in my apartment and while it initially looked like it passed, within a few minutes both the fridge and freezer powered on, it shut off power to protect itself.
+I tested the Jackery 300 in a real-life test of powering my fridge/freezer combo in my apartment and while it initially looked like it passed, within a few minutes both the fridge and freezer powered on, and it shut off power to protect itself.
 This was a 6.5 Amp fridge/freezer from Amana.
 Its larger cousin, the Jackery 1000 did pass the fridge test.

 The Portable Freezer Test: Can you power a portable freezer with the Jackery 300?